LlmKira/contributor/README.md

 [中文README](README_CN.md)

-> [WARNING]
+> [!WARNING]
-> Our App is very unstable, so we maybe truncate user data.
+> Our App is very unstable, so we maybe clear user data.
 Please be careful when using it.

 ✨ Welcome to the Contributor GitHub App! ✨